CallanSmith/CircuitPython/README.md

 ### Reflection

-The hard part about this assingment was figuring out the different RGQ values of the colors.
+The hard part about this assingment was figuring out the different RGB values of the colors.
 I was able to find the values  on this
 [Website](https://www.w3schools.com/colors/colors_picker.asp)
 This website gives all of the values you need for every specific color.